Alextopher/cellular/README.md

 # cellular

-This was a digital art progress for a Class at Clarkson University.
+This was made for a digital art class at Clarkson University.